Tandoori Chicken (1 Serving (180g)) and English Tandoori Roti (1 Piece)

 How to consume english tandoori roti, tandoori chicken without glucose spikes

-Reduce the portion size of the tandoori roti and tandoori chicken to minimize the glucose impact.
+Reduce the portion size of the tandoori roti and chicken to minimize the overall carbohydrate and protein intake that could contribute to glucose spikes.

 Stay Hydrated